lililalina/diabetes-log-regression-modelling/README.md

 Former smokers: OR = 0.90, 95% CI: 0.45–1.86, p = 0.78
 Current smokers: OR = 0.90, 95% CI: 0.33–2.34, p = 0.83

 📦 Requirements
 R (version ≥ 4.0)
 R packages:
 dplyr, ggplot2, Hmisc, gmodels, tidyverse, beeswarm

-🗂 Data
-The dataset diabeteslog.csv contains patient-level data and is used to conduct the logistic regression analysis.
-Some variables may contain missing values (e.g., dm).
-Note: Ensure the dataset is in the correct path or update the setwd() and read.csv() paths accordingly.

 🚀 How to Run
 Open the .Rmd file in RStudio.